Human Services Program Overview

 How Long Will You Have To Go To School?

-This degree program takes students anywhere from two-to three years to complete, depending on many factors.
+This degree program takes students anywhere from two-to three years to complete.
 Individual progress, course load and need for any additional courses may affect the time it takes for degree completion.
 This program is intensive, requiring two internships and offering a great deal of experience to students.

 To be successful in employment within the Human Services field, further education is recommended, especially in social work.
 A bachelor’s degree in social work is encouraged.
 About 60 percent of MxCC students in this program are offered jobs within the agencies where they’re doing internships.

-Other options for further education are to combine the associate degree with the Substance Abuse Education Certificate and/or the Juvenile Justice Certificate, either of which can make a student more marketable to employers within those particular areas of social work.
+Other options for further education are to combine the associate degree with the Therapeutic Recreation Certificate, which can make a student more marketable to employers within those particular areas of social work.

 Sample Salary Information: